thephez/docs-core/docs/dashcore/wallet-arguments-and-commands-dashd.md

   -externalip=<ip>
        Specify your own public address

+  -fixedseeds
+       Allow fixed seeds if DNS seeds don't provide peers (default: 1)

   -forcednsseed
        Always query for peer addresses via DNS lookup (default: 0)

   -i2pacceptincoming
-       If set and -i2psam is also set then incoming I2P connections are accepted via the SAM proxy.
-If this is not set but -i2psam is set then only outgoing connections will be made to the I2P network.
+       Whether to accept inbound I2P connections (default: 1).
 Ignored if -i2psam is not set.
-Listening for incoming I2P connections is done through the SAM proxy, not by binding to a local address and port (default: 1)
+Listening for inbound I2P connections is done through the SAM proxy, not by binding to a local address and port.

   -i2psam=<ip:port>
        I2P SAM proxy to reach I2P peers and accept I2P connections (default: